Louisiana Wrong-Way Auto Accidents

 Aside from plain “mistakes,” common reasons for wrong-way driving include those driving under the influence of alcohol or drugs, distracted drivers, cognitively-impaired drivers and drowsy drivers.
 These additional causal factors are additional breaches of the wrong-way driver’s duty of care.
 Louisiana law forbids driving under the influence and any person who does is violating his or her duty of care.
 The same is true for driving while distracted, drowsy or while cognitively impaired.

 While wrong-way drivers are almost always at fault, sometimes other parties may be partially at fault.
 A common example is where traffic-direction signage has been obscured, removed, or damaged.
 Under these sorts of circumstances, there may be a cause of action against the local or state governmental agency that is responsible for maintaining road and highway signage.
 If more than one party is at-fault for a wrong-way Louisiana auto accident, then all parties will be responsible for paying compensation based on their percentage of fault.

 Our Attorneys Can Help

 For more information, contact the Louisiana wrong-way auto accident lawyers at Mansfield, Melancon, Cranmer & Dick LLC.
-If you have been the victim of a Louisiana accident, we have a proven track record of success with many types of Louisiana personal injury cases.
+If you have been the victim of a Louisiana accident, we have a proven track record of success handling many types of Louisiana personal injury cases, including car accidents, boating accidents, motorcycle accidents, premises liability accidents, and cases involving nursing care facility abuse/neglect.
 Contact us by calling one of our offices: New Orleans at (504) 500-1108, Baton Rouge at (225) 612-0800, or Lafayette at (337) 409-0003.
 You can also request a free consultation by using our “Contact Us” page.